ARTICLE CATEGORIES

 The Health Benefits of Chickpeas

-Like most legumes, chickpeas have been praised for their fiber content, which helps normalizes bowel regularity, cholesterol levels, and can help you shed excess pounds.
+Like most legumes, chickpeas have been praised for their fiber content, which helps normalize bowel regularity, manage cholesterol levels, and can help you shed excess pounds.
 According to a recent study, it took only one week of garbanzo bean consumption to improve blood sugar and insulin secretion, which suggests that chickpeas can help prevent and even reverse type II diabetes.
 Best part yet, study subjects only ate one-third of a cup chickpeas per day so it’s not like you have to live on the stuff!

 Additionally, between 65-75% of the fiber found in garbanzo beans is insoluble fiber, and recent studies have shown that this can be metabolized by bacteria in the colon to produce relatively large amounts of short chain fatty acids (SCFAs) including: acetic, propionic, and butyric acid.